 Test-Driven Development and Duplication

-I have run a good number of coding dojos, and paricipated in plenty of them too.
+I have run a good number of test-driven development coding dojos (and behaviour-driven development ones), and participated in plenty of them too.
 The most common errors I have found can be classified as:

 - Trying to find abstractions to early